A quick introduction

-Now it’s time to apply textures and effects to our models, and for that Flipper includes multiple units which will process our pixels.
-Now, this is a very sophisticated (yet quite complex) procedure, so if you find it difficult to follow, just think of it as a big assembly line that process pixels.
+Now it’s time to apply textures and effects to our models, and for that the GPU includes multiple units which will process our pixels.
+Now, this is a very sophisticated (yet quite complex) procedure, so if you find it difficult to follow, just think of it as a big assembly line that processes pixels.
 Having said that, there are three groups of units available:

 All of this is assisted by 1 MB of Texture memory (1T-SRAM type) which can be split into cache and Scratchpad memory (fast RAM).
 Real-time hardware decompression for SRTC (S3 Texture Compression) textures is also available to fit more textures in that single meg. of memory available.

 The final stage of the rendering process includes applying some optional but useful touches to our scene: